melonproject-archive/documentation/chapters/factory.md

 This public state variable mapping maps an address to `Settings` struct, creating a relationship of manager to `Settings`.
 This mapping is only used internally.
 &nbsp;

-`mapping (address => uint8) public stepFor`

-This public state variable mapping maps an address to and integer, for use with the `step()` modifier to assist in enforcing a step execution order.
-&nbsp;

 #### Public Functions

 `function beginSetup(